thescientist13/import-meta-resolve-demo/README.md

 ### Node Built-ins Hijacking Dependencies

+> Resolved - this is indeed the expected behavior - https://github.com/nodejs/node/issues/56652#issuecomment-2599803744

 Noticed that when resolved the [**process**](https://unpkg.com/browse/process@0.11.10/) package, `import.meta.resolve` resolves to the NodeJS built-in version

 ```sh